bantahacka/NETATAK/README.md

 # NETATAK
 NETATAK - A suite of network scanning and attack tools.
-Version: 0.2.2b
+Version: 0.3b

-Supported OS: Windows
+Supported OS: Linux

 Supported Python Version:
 3.4 or greater

 #TODO:
 1) Create DNS Poison Attack Tool
-2) Add Linux compatibility - Done for arp_mitm.py
+2) ARP MITM tool - Output forwarded traffic to a PCAP file for later analysis in Wireshark

 Disclaimer: NETATAK has been developed for educational and testing purposes only.
 It must not be used in production environments unless explicit permission has been granted e.g. for penetration testing.